EH30/easy_language/README.md

 # easy_language
-created by nytmare2006
+created by: nytmare2006
-coded by EH
+coded by: EH